IntroductionWetlands are areas where water is the primary factor controlling the environment and associated plant and animal life.

-Wetlands occur where the water table is at or near the surface of the land, or where the land is permanently or temporarily covered by water.
-Once thought of as mosquito-filled swamps or bogs, wetlands perform many valuable functions.
-They cleanse the water that flows into them, and can reduce flooding and maintain water tables.
+Wetlands are where the water table is at or near the surface of the land, or where the land is permanently or temporarily (as with the tides) covered by water.
+Although once thought of as mosquito-filled swamps or bogs, wetlands actually perform many valuable functions.

-In the past, those soggy areas of land were often drained and 'put to better use' but now we know they are essential, extremely productive places.
+In the past, those soggy areas of land were often drained and 'put to better use' but now we know they are essential and one of the world's most productive environments.
 In New Zealand they support the greatest concentration of wildlife out of any other habitat.

 Human activity provides most threats to New Zealand's remaining wetlands.
 Threats include:

 - sand and gravel extraction causes changes in water levels, damages existing vegetation and provides access for weeds

 - reclamation of lake and river margins, lagoons and estuaries, and draining of farm swamps, reduces wetland areas